FBar000/BalanceChemicalEquation/README.md

 MatrixToEq:

-Houses the method that converts the original string into a matrix \n Houses the method that converts the solution into a string
+Houses the method that converts the original string into a matrix

+Houses the method that converts the solution into a string

 MatrixOperations: